-There's roughly six months until the 2019 iPhone launch, and the rumour mill is running wild.
-In this article we look ahead to the next flagship iPhone, discussing and predicting the new device's release date, design, new features, tech specs and price.
+There's roughly four months until the 2019 iPhone launch, and the rumour mill is running wild.
+In this article we look ahead to the next flagship iPhone, discussing and predicting the new handset's release date, design changes, new features, tech specs and price.

 In separate articles we look at the 2019 iPhone XR update, and rumours of a 5G iPhone.
 And if you'd prefer advice related to the current range, have a look at our iPhone buying guide and roundup of the best iPhone deals.

 Apple is a creature of habit when it comes to iPhone launches, and has released new handsets every autumn for the past eight years.
-(The only exception was the iPhone SE in spring 2016, but the newly announced 25 March event would be too early to expect the next iPhone XS.
-An iPhone SE 2, on the other hand...)
+(The only exception was the iPhone SE in spring 2016.
+It's possible we'll see an iPhone SE 2 in spring 2020, although we're not convinced.)